-One of the most difficult things with computers and computer-related topics is all of the different terminology, abbreviations, and acronyms.
+One of the most difficult things with computers and computer-related topics is the different terminology, abbreviations, and acronyms.
 Hopebot makes it easy and fast to get definitions for these terms in question form or by only typing the term.
 For example, typing "motherboard" or "what is a motherboard" into the search automatically forwards you to the motherboard definition.

 Answer frequently asked questions